BCDS-LLC/BDA-Framework/docs/BDA_Framework_v2.md

-The Dual Lens was validated through Monica Hernandez's direct practice directing complex digital transformation projects — applied at both ends of the organizational altitude problem before it was formally named as a discipline.
+The Dual Lens was validated through Monica Hernandez's direct practice directing complex digital transformation projects — applied at both ends of the organizational altitude problem before it was formalized into this framework's architecture.

 **Grounding Product Owners and Sponsors.** Product owners and executive sponsors naturally operate through the Backcasting Lens.
 As Opportunity